florida storm surge

 Record-Breaking Storm Surge:

 The most striking feature of Hurricane Helene was the sheer magnitude of its surge.
 Coastal communities experienced water level rises far exceeding historical precedents, with Cedar Key, a small town north of Tampa, reporting a surge exceeding 10 feet.
 Live video footage captured the terrifying spectacle of waves crashing against homes as the water relentlessly climbed to over six feet.
-The situation was even more dire in nearby Steinhatchee, where eyewitness accounts and photographs documented mobile homes being tossed around by a surge estimated to be over 8 feet.
+The situation was even more dire in nearby Steinhatchee, where eyewitness accounts and photographs documented mobile homes being tossed around by a storm surge estimated to be over 8 feet.
 These surges surpassed even those seen during Hurricane Idalia in 2023 and the devastating 1993 Superstorm, highlighting the unprecedented nature of Helene's impact.

-The lack of observation sites in certain areas, particularly southeast of Tallahassee, prevents precise measurement of the surge height in those regions.
+The lack of observation sites in certain areas, particularly southeast of Tallahassee, prevents precise measurement of the storm surge height in those regions.
 However, pre-hurricane forecasts predicted a potentially catastrophic rise of 15-20 feet, a grim prediction that may have tragically been realized in some areas.
 The full extent of the damage in these less-monitored regions remains to be seen as assessment efforts are hampered by the ongoing emergency response.

 Widespread Devastation and Emergency Response: